Redmond Central Connector

-The Redmond Central Connector is a 3.9 mi paved rail trail and linear park in Redmond, Washington.
+The Redmond Central Connector, also called RCC, is a 3.9 mi paved rail trail and linear park in Redmond, Washington.
 It is a spur of the Eastside Rail Corridor, connecting the main Eastrail to downtown Redmond.
 The trail features art made from railroad tracks and signals.

 History

 The land for the trail was acquired in 2010.
-Construction proceeded in three phases, beginning in 2013, 2017, and 2022 respectively.
-The final phase will break ground in 2024, connecting the Central Connector to the Cross Kirkland Corridor.
+Construction of the trail was split into three phases, which were completed in 2013, 2017, and 2025, respectively.

+In 2015, the city of Redmond won a National Trails Award for the Redmond Central Connector at the 22nd International Trails Symposium in Portland, Oregon.